 View your world through a global lens

-The College of Theology, Arts & Sciences (CTAS) is the heart of Concordia University’s liberal arts.
-Whether you are pursuing your undergraduate degree or looking for graduate studies in CTAS, the goal of the college is to help prepare students to become better global citizens, equipped to transform society.
+The College of Arts & Sciences (CAS) is the heart of Concordia University’s liberal arts.
+Whether you are pursuing your undergraduate degree or looking for graduate studies, the goal of the college is to help prepare students to become better global citizens, equipped to transform society.
 Our students become leaders in service to society and explore a variety of course offerings in a challenging and caring environment.
 This is the core of Concordia University’s Lutheran approach to a liberal arts education.

 Connecting with the world

-Whether your area of study is biology, humanities, English, theology, chemistry, history or psychology, courses in the College of Theology, Arts & Sciences are designed to provide you with a combination of skills that will help you throughout your time at Concordia and serve you well in a variety of career paths and work environments.
-Here is a sampling of the core skills you will learn, practice, and hone through your CTAS courses at Concordia:
+Whether your area of study is biology, humanities, English, theology, chemistry, history, psychology, international development or teaching English to speakers of other languages, the courses in the College of Arts & Sciences are designed to provide you with a broad range of skills equipping you for a variety of career paths and work environments.
+Here is a sampling of the core skills you will learn, practice, and hone through CAS courses at Concordia:

 - Critical and Creative Thinking: Become a skilled observer who can comprehensively explore your world, formulate meaningful questions, consider alternative perspectives, and propose creative solutions